microsoft/pxt-chibitronics/docs/reference/lights/set-pin.md

-# turn
+# set pin

-Turn a digital pin on or off.
+Set a digital pin on or off.

 ```sig
 lights.turn(DigitalPin.D0, 1)